History & Museums

 Five Museums:

 Within a one-mile radius in Downtown Kenosha, near the Lake Michigan shore, sit five museums to educate, entertain, and inspire residents and visitors.
-Did you know The Civil War Museum, Dinosaur Discovery Museum, and Kenosha Public Museum are Smithsonian Institution Affiliates?
+Did you know the Civil War Museum, Dinosaur Discovery Museum, and Kenosha Public Museum are Smithsonian Institution Affiliates?
 Or that the Kenosha History Center preserves Kenosha’s automotive and industrial heritage?
-Did you know there is a seasonal maritime museum here in Kenosha?
+Did you know there is a seasonal maritime museum here in Kenosha with a lighthouse to climb?
 It’s called the Southport Light Station Museum.

 Historic Venues: